Ejakosah/Lab-5/README.md

 Task 1: Environment Setup

 ![Screenshot](Screenshot1a.png)
 This screenshot shows the successful cloning of the lab5-unit-conversion repository and that I made the python environment.
 The ls command confirms all required directories were present.
 The gcloud services enable command successfully enabled all required APIs.
-All

-Task 2
+All foundational services necessary for deploying serverless containers were made.

+Task 2: Generate gRPC Stubs from the Contract
+These screenshots show the execution of `bash setup.sh` which runs the protoc compiler to generate Python gRPC stubs.
+The generated files are shown in both the conversion-engine and converter-api directories.
+This process enforces the service contract making sure that both services work together on data structure when compiling instead of when it hits runtime.

 Task 3: Building the Conversion Engine (Private gRPC Service)